matwei-books/Fehlersuche-bei-IPsec-VPN-mit-IKEv2/source/ikev2/nachrichten.rst

 die gleichen Benachrichtigungen wie beim originalen Austausch, zum Beispiel wird beim Rekeying einer Transportmode-SA die Benachrichtigung USE_TRANSPORT_MODE verwendet.

-The REKEY_SA notification MUST be included in a CREATE_CHILD_SA exchange if the purpose of the exchange is to replace an existing ESP or AH SA.
-The SA being rekeyed is identified by the SPI field in the Notify payload; this is the SPI the exchange initiator would expect in inbound ESP or AH packets.
-There is no data associated with this Notify message type.
-The Protocol ID field of the REKEY_SA notification is set to match the protocol of the SA we are rekeying, for example, 3 for ESP and 2 for AH.

 .. index:: REKEY_SA